Skip to content

 Taxonomy

-Trial Competence Development
+Trialogue Competence Development

 Competence learning in the work process with human learning partners and the AI learning partner.
 These three partners acquire and exchange knowledge and reflect through action.
 The future of learning with AI.